Blog

 Bath County, Kentucky is in USDA Hardiness Zone 6b.
 The average last spring frost is April 16 and first fall frost is October 24.

-Bath County County sits in USDA Zone 6b.
+Bath County sits in USDA Zone 6b.
 Gladiolus grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Gladiolus grow in Bath County County's climate?
+Can Gladiolus grow in Bath County's climate?

 🌱